uroshekic/snake/README.md

 Snake
 =====

-Snake clone written in JavaScript, still needs a bit of work though.
+Snake clone written in JavaScript.

 Open index.html and play!
-You can also play it <a href='http://urosh.net/snake/'>here</a>.
+You can also play <a href='http://urosh.net/snake/'>here</a>.